AJMansfield/Intelligence-Core-Public/ag5.md

 'Although this technique may have potential if further refined, the magnitude of the change is significantly smaller than would be expected if the effect depended on mass alone, and is not practical at the present time.'

 He paused again.
-"That's 'researcher' for 'we couldn't get it to work _at all_', in case you were wondering."
+"That's 'researcher' for 'we couldn't get it to work _at all_', in case you were wondering.

-And then, with a sarcastic grin, "Oh, someone's gonna use this to build a nuke-yoo-lar bomb.
-Haw haw haw."
+"Oh, someone's gonna use this to build a nuke-yoo-lar bomb.
+Haw haw haw.

-"Get your heads out of your asses, this is the first really _new_ thing in science in like a decade and you want to shut it down?"
+"Get your heads out of your asses, this is the first really _new_ thing in science in like a decade and you want to shut it down?

 "I'm done here, we're adjourned."
 Marshall stood up and walked to the door.